fluttercommunity/font_awesome_flutter/README.md

 option in conjunction with [a limited set of styles](#excluding-styles) and with as few of them as possible.
 You may need to build your app with the `--no-tree-shake-icons` flag for it to succeed.

-Using the new configurator tool, this is now an optional feature.
+Using the configurator tool, this is now an optional feature.
 Run the tool with the `--dynamic` flag to generate...
 ```
 $ ./configurator.sh --dynamic
 ```
-...and the following import to use the map.
-For normal icons, use `faIconNameMapping` with a key of this format:
+...and use the following import to access the map.
+For normal icons, use `faIconNameMapping` with a key of this format: 'style icon-name'.
-'style icon-name'.
 ```dart
 import 'package:font_awesome_flutter/name_icon_mapping.dart';